kettle-7/fishScript/README.md

 Exit code 90: You put `swim away` or [`exit`](https://kettle3d.github.io/fishScript/#exit) at the bottom of your code and fishScript did exactly that.*
 ***

+Using fishScript on other platforms
+---
+fishScript currently only has support for Windows.
+For this reason, I am posting (part of) the source code for fishScript.
+If you have a Visual Basic compiler for your platform, the source code is [here](https://github.com/Kettle3D/fishScript/blob/master/fS.vb).
+You'll need to reference [fishScript.dll](https://github.com/Kettle3D/fishScript/raw/master/fishScript.dll).

 Even more fishScript
 ---
 You can find more info about fishScript and all of it's commands at the [fishScript Website](https://kettle3d.github.io/fishScript/).